tothaval/FlatShareCC_MVVM/README.md

 -create new flat, setup flat with address, area, roomcount, return to flat overview -edit or delete existing flat
--enter accounting page (no further functionality than to leave accounting page atm.)
+-enter accounting page
+- add or delete or edit Rent Update Data
+- add or delete or edit Billing Period Data

 -a new flat can have several rooms, if combined area of rooms exceeds flat area, an error is raised